-Quite simply a world away from the maddening crowds of Montego Bay… Lime Tree Farm’s eco-cottages are 1,053 metres (3,453 ft) above sea level in the lush Blue Mountains of Eastern Jamaica, overlooking the Yallus Valley and a 1.5 hour drive from the Norman Manley Airport in Kingston in a 4WD.
+Quite simply a world away from the maddening crowds of Montego Bay… Lime Tree Farm’s eco-cottages are 1,053 metres (3,453 ft) above sea level in the lush Blue Mountains of Eastern Jamaica, overlooking the Yallus Valley and a 1.5 hour drive from the Norman Manley Airport in Kingston.

 Home to 500 flowering plants, half of which are endemic to Jamaica they attract the world’s second largest butterfly, the Homerus Swallowtail, and act as one of the largest migratory bird habitats in the Caribbean with 200 species of resident and migratory birds.